 The drummers of Prince

-Prince Rogers Nelson, aka Prince, is himself an awesome drummer, and played or programmed the beats on much of his considerable recorded output.
-But live, he has always picked the very finest sticksmen and women to back him and play those incredibly funky tunes with pocket, feel and chops.
+Prince Rogers Nelson, aka Prince, was, himself an awesome drummer, and played or programmed the beats on much of his considerable recorded output.
+But live, he always picked the very finest sticksmen and women to back him and play those incredibly funky tunes with pocket, feel and chops.

 Robert Rivkin, aka Bobby Z, was the drummer in Prince's seminal band The Revolution, who backed him on classics including the Purple Rain album.

 While Prince himself played many of the instruments on his recordings, Bobby Z's touch brought real human and funky feel, and he adapted to the increasingly electronic drum sounds on Prince's records.
 He was a crucial part of Prince's live performance.

 One of the best known of Prince's drummers, and a great percussionist from a famous percussion family, the Escovedos.
 Sheila joined Prince as drummer between 1987 to 1989.
 She also had three solo albums produced by Prince during the ’80s.

 Sheila recently spoke to Rhythm about joining Prince's band: “At that time, ’86, I was touring, opening up for Lionel Richie, and I was pretty much exhausted.
 I was tired of fronting the band.
 It was a lot of work - believe me, it still is - to get to that level, and I worked my butt off, non-stop.
 I was out on tour for a year and a half and then I did the movie Krush Groove - it was just back-to-back.